Tahiti United FC

-AS Vénus Professional Football Club Tahiti United, commonly known as Tahiti United is a men's professional association football club based in Pīraʻe, Tahiti.
-Founded as the professional section of French Polynesian club A.S.
-Vénus, it plans to commence play in the OFC Professional League (OFCPL) in the 2026 season.
+AS Vénus Professional Football Club Tahiti United, commonly known as Tahiti United, is a men's professional football club based in Pīraʻe, Tahiti.
+Founded as the professional section of French Polynesian club AS Vénus, it commenced playing in the OFC Professional League (OFCPL) 2026 season.

 History

-Tahiti United FC was founded in December 2024, as part of A.S.
-Vénus' bid for entry into the OFC Professional League (OFCPL), competing against rival bids from A.S.
+Tahiti United FC was founded in December 2024, as part of AS Vénus' bid into the OFC Professional League (OFCPL), competing against rival bids from A.S.
 Pirae and A.S.
 Tefana.
-The club marketed the bid as an attempt to build a club representing "all Polynesians", and received the endorsement of the Tahitian Football Federation and Government of French Polynesia.
+They marketed the bid as an attempt to build a club representing "all Polynesians", and received the endorsement of the Tahitian Football Federation and Government of French Polynesia.
 The bid successfully resulted in the club being chosen as one of eight charter members of the OFCPL in August 2025.
-Tahiti United plans to commence play in the league's inaugural 2026 season.
+The league determines the Oceania representative for the FIFA Intercontinental Cup and the FIFA Club World Cup.

 Stadium

-Tahiti United FC's intended home ground is Stade Pater Te Hono Nui in Pīraʻe, Tahiti.
-However, it will not be used for the 2026 season, due to ongoing renovations preparing the stadium for the 2027 Pacific Games.
+Tahiti United FC's intended home ground is Stade Pater Te Hono Nui in Pīraʻe.
+However, it will not be used until the 2027 Pacific Games.